Octobug/blog/.vitepress/mdblocks/permission.md

 <!-- markdownlint-disable -->
 :::info
-I'm requesting permission to use the unoriginal content.
+I'm requesting permission to use the copyrighted content.
 :::